-A weakening or strengthening of 1% of the TWD against the USD for years 2023 and 2022 would have both decreased or increased the net profit before tax by \$9,445 and \$11,372 thousand, respectively.
+A weakening or strengthening of 1% of the TWD against the USD for years 2024 and 2023 would have both decreased or increased the net profit before tax by \$13,498 and \$9,445 thousand, respectively.
 The analysis assumes that all other variables remain constant.

-A weakening or strengthening of 1% of the TWD against the JPY for years 2023 and 2022 would have decreased or increased and increased or decreased the net profit before tax by \$1,114 thousand and \$79 thousand, respectively.
+A weakening or strengthening of 1% of the TWD against the JPY for years 2024 and 2023 would have both decreased or increased the net profit before tax by \$248 thousand and \$1,114 thousand, respectively.
 The analysis assumes that all other variables remain constant.